nicm42/100-days-of-code-v2/log 2.md

 **Day 56: 12th February 2021**
 Today's React video was about prop types.
 He showed a couple and then I tried doing the rest on my own and got it mostly right, I just got a bit lost.
 It was hard to remember what was going on when I wrote it, it feels like a long time ago.
 But the React dev tools is so useful - I can just look at App and it tells me all the props.
 It's just remembering it's there.

+**Day 57: 13th February 2021**
+Today's React video was a long one about authentication.
+And I discovered the coding part is done, there's just some other bits to go.
+But It's definitely got to the point where it's more complicated than I need to do for my initial projects to practise React.
+So I may be coming back to bits later.
+I also updated the Readmes on a couple of projects to add more detail.
+I will get through them all eventually.